fadelights/burst/00-hello/notes.md

 this is the quick way to compile your source code for rapid development and testing.
 Places the executable in `target/debug/`
-- `cargo build --release`: Builds your project for release -- takes longer to compile but does more optimizations.
-Places the executable in `target/release/`
+- `cargo build --release`: Builds your project for release -- takes longer to compile but does more optimizations Places the executable in `target/release/`
 - `cargo run`: Builds and runs your project
+- `cargo check`: Checks if your code will compile or not

 By using `cargo run`, you don't have to manually build and run your code in separate steps anymore.